5 Tips to Ensure You’re Keeping Up With Your Health

 5. Manage Your Stress

 Last but assuredly not least comes a note on mental health.
 Your mental health should be just as important as your physical health.
 The two are often intertwined.
 Stress and anxiety make it difficult to get adequate sleep, stick to a diet, and stay away from dangerous vices.
-Higher stress levels can have direct physical effects, such as raising your blood pressure.
+Higher stress levels can have direct physical effects, such as rising blood pressure.

 Create a budget, cut ties with toxic acquaintances, and get the professional help you need as soon as possible.
 Once you remove these stress points, you should see an immediate impact on how you feel mentally and physically.